In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 Swaddling your baby can help your little one stay asleep when you put them into their cot.

-The Moro reflex (also known as the Startle reflex) will often wake new babies when they are sleeping.
+This is because newborn babies experience the Moro reflex (also known as the Startle reflex) that will often wake them when they are sleeping.
+But wearing a swaddle or baby wrap prevents this movement from startling your baby awake.

 So if your baby won’t sleep unless held, swaddle them beforehand and when you eventually put them down into their crib, they are more likely to stay asleep as they won’t feel so exposed.